- Agronomic: corn, rye, grass (misc. perennial), hay

 - Sustainable Communities: public participation, sustainability measures

-- Water samples from eight target sites in the watershed were collected and analyzed quarterly and following storm events in order to assess spatial and temporal trends in pollutant concentrations, and to help assess the viability of recent restoration efforts.
+Water samples from eight target sites in the watershed will be collected and analyzed quarterly and following storm events in order to assess spatial and temporal trends for the entire watershed, and to assess the viability of existing restoration efforts.